constbar/minitalk/README.md

 the server is able to receive strings from multiple clients in a row also it works with unicode.

-the project was made in accordance with the school design code standard in the C language on linux.
+the project was made in accordance with the school design code standard in the C language.

+the project was made on linux.

 ![mini](mini.png)